Consumer Trends

 E-commerce is here to stay after a push from the pandemic

 Retailers quickly enhanced their e-commerce and mobile offerings as the pandemic took hold.
-It worked, and shifted consumer expectations along the way.
+It worked, shifting consumer expectations along the way.

 • A dark blue flag that reads "Old Navy" in white block letters hands vertically on a building in New York City, shown in the righ of a photo.
 Another building is on the left, with blue sky in the middl